-The Nelson Mandela World Human Rights Moot Court Competition is the only moot court competition worldwide explicitly dedicated to human rights.
+The Nelson Mandela World Human Rights Moot Court Competition is the only moot global court competition explicitly dedicated to human rights.
 It is co-organised by the

 Centre for Human Rights, University of Pretoria, the